 Beta-alanine is a naturally-occurring amino acid.

 (You may also see this amino acid called β-alanine, using the Greek symbol for ‘beta’.)

-Most people get beta-alanine from their diet, however, because many of the main sources are not vegetarian or vegan – for example, meat, fish, and poultry.
+Most people get beta-alanine from their diet.
+Many of the main sources are animal proteins such as meat, fish, and poultry.

-Because of this, people with vegetarian or vegan diets may look to supplement beta-alanine, as their dietary intake is likely to be lower.
+Because of this, people with vegetarian or vegan diets may look to supplement beta-alanine, as their dietary intake of this important amino acid is likely to be lower.